pepstock-org/Charba/readme.md

  * add `align` property to `Title` options and configuration classes.
  * add `hoverBackgroundColor`, `hoverBorderWidth` and `hoverBorderColor` properties to `Bar`, `Arc`, `Line` and `Point` elements configuration and options classes.
  * add `pointStyle` property to `Bar` element configuration and options classes.
+ * add `enableBorderRadius` property to `Bar` element configuration and options classes.
  * add `hoverBorderRadius` property to `Bar` element configuration and options classes.
  * add `borderRadius` property to `Arc` element configuration and options classes.
  * add `hoverOffset` property to `Arc` element configuration and options classes.